Introduction

 Yeast infections, primarily caused by an overgrowth of the fungus Candida albicans, can arise from several contributing factors that many people may not realize.

-• Antibiotic Use: When antibiotics are used, they can disrupt the natural balance of bacteria in the body.
+- Antibiotic Use: When antibiotics are used, they can disrupt the balance of bacteria in the body.
 This disruption can lead to an increase in yeast proliferation.
-Research indicates that extended antibiotic therapy significantly raises the likelihood of developing fungal infections, as these medications eliminate beneficial bacteria that usually keep fungal levels in check.
-Prolonged use of broad-spectrum antibiotics can diminish the natural bacterial flora, allowing fungi to flourish.
+Research indicates that antibiotic use significantly raises the likelihood of developing fungal infections, as these medications eliminate beneficial bacteria that usually keep fungal levels in check.
+Antibiotics can diminish the natural bacterial flora, allowing fungi to flourish.

-• Diet: The foods we eat play a crucial role in our health.
-Diets high in sugar and refined carbohydrates can promote fungal overgrowth.
+- Diet: The foods we eat play a crucial role in our health.
+Certain diets can promote yeast overgrowth.
 Yeast thrives on sugar, and excessive intake can disrupt the balance of the body's natural flora.

-• Immune System Health: A weakened immune system, whether due to stress, illness, or other factors, can make individuals more susceptible to infections.
-Those with compromised immune systems are particularly at risk for recurring fungal issues, with 5 to 10% of women facing repeated vulvovaginal candidiasis (RVVC).
+- Weakened Immune System: A weakened immune system, whether due to stress, illness, or other factors, can make individuals more susceptible to infections.
+Those with compromised immune systems are particularly at risk for recurrent infections, with 5 to 10% of women facing repeated vulvovaginal candidiasis (RVVC).

 By understanding these causes, individuals can gain a clearer perspective on their situation and take proactive steps to reduce risk factors associated with fungal ailments.
 Remember, you’re not alone in this, and there are effective ways to manage and prevent these infections.